pi-hole/docker-pi-hole/README.md

 ## Docker tags

+The primary docker tags / versions are as follows.
+[Click here to see the full list of tags](https://hub.docker.com/r/diginc/pi-hole/tags/), I also try to tag with the specific version of Pi-Hole Core / Web for historical or version pinning purposes.

 | tag                 | architecture | description                                                             | Dockerfile |
 | ---                 | ------------ | -----------                                                             | ---------- |
 | `alpine` / `latest` | x86          | Alpine x86 image, small size container running nginx and dnsmasq        | [Dockerfile](https://github.com/diginc/docker-pi-hole/blob/master/alpine.docker) |